Brand Name: Novasen

 Alcohol: People taking ASA on a daily basis are at an increased risk of developing stomach bleeds if they drink alcohol.
 Avoid or limit your alcohol intake while taking ASA.

-Bleeding: ASA has antiplatelet properties, which prevent blood from clotting.
+Bleeding: ASA has antiplatelet properties, which prevents blood from clotting.
 This could increase your risk of bleeding.
 Your doctor will monitor you while you are taking this medication, especially if you are also taking anticoagulant medications (e.g., warfarin).
-Contact your doctor immediately if you notice any signs of bleeding (e.g., bloody or black, tarry stools).
+Contact your doctor immediately if you notice any signs of bleeding (e.g., bloody or black, tarry stools, frequent nose bleeds, unexplained bruising).

 Diabetes: Acetylsalicylic acid can increase the effects of certain diabetes medications such as glyburide.
-High doses of ASA may also reduce blood glucose levels, which may change the insulin needs of people with diabetes.
-Your doctor may need to monitor your blood glucose levels more frequently while you are taking this medication.
+High doses of ASA may also reduce blood glucose levels, which may change your insulin needs if you have diabetes.

-Other medical conditions: If you have asthma and other allergic conditions, a history of stomach ulcers, a tendency to bleed, severely low blood iron levels (anemia), or blood clotting disorders, you should discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Other medical conditions: If you have a history of stomach ulcers, a tendency to bleed, severely low blood iron levels (anemia), or blood clotting disorders, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Surgery: Acetylsalicylic acid should be stopped at least one week before elective surgery because of the risk of bleeding.
 If you are scheduled for surgery (including minor surgery, such as dental extractions), talk to your doctor or pharmacist about when you should stop taking ASA.